aneuhold/dashboard/README.md

 Notes for improvement:

 - Create a userConfig type for the dashboard that applies to just that user
-- Create a translations thing? - Next step is to make the call to the backend for translations
+  - Involves creating a settings page
 - Task list things

 ## Developing